-Choosing and fitting hardware additions to the furniture, such as handles or hinges
+Choosing and fitting hardware additions to the furniture, such as handles or hinges.

-Qualifications held by cabinet-makers
+Qualifications held by cabinet makers

 The formal qualification held by most cabinet makers in Australia is an AQF Certificate III.
-Getting this certificate requires at least two years of job training.
+Getting this certificate requires at least two years on the job training.
 Some experienced and well-regarded cabinet makers might not have the certificate, but may still be qualified on the basis of their length of time in the trade.